-The University has accommodation for approximately 1,400 students.
-Single students are housed in residence halls, generally two to a room, or Meacham Apartments and Hand Village, four to an apartment, under the supervision of a professional and student staff.
+The University has accommodation for approximately 1,400 students, including 300 new beds opening Fall 2003.
+Single students are housed in residence halls, generally two to a room, or Meacham Apartments, four to an apartment, under the supervision of a professional and student staff.
 Also available for campus housing are our Honor housing in both Harvill Hall and Two Rivers Apartments.
 Harvill Hall rooms are available to all classifications with a 3.0 GPA or higher.
-Incoming freshmen must have a 19+ ACT score on file with the University to qualify for reservation in Harvill Hall.
+Incoming freshmen must have a 25+ ACT score on file with the university to qualify for reservation in Harvill Hall.
 Two Rivers Apartments are reserved for any Junior, Senior, or Graduate student with a grade point average of 3.0 or higher and no formal disciplinary record.
-Regulations governing certain aspects of student conduct are prescribed for all students living in residence halls or apartments.
+Regulations governing certain aspects of student conduct are prescribed for all students living in residence halls or apartments

 All resident students provide their own bed linens, towels, telephones, and other personal accessories and are responsible for the care and cleaning of their rooms.
 Laundry facilities are available in all residence halls.
 Internet, cable in-house movie/information channel and telephone service are provided.
-One, two and three bedroom apartments are available for married students, single parents with dependent children, or non-traditional students.
+One, two and three- bedroom apartments are available for married single students, parents with dependent children, or non-traditional students.

-Application for University Housing should be made with the Office of Housing/Residence Life and Dining Services, located on first floor of Miller at the same time application for admission to the University is made.
-The request for room reservation must be accompanied by a room reservation deposit of \$100.
+Application for University Housing should be made with the Office of Housing/Residence Life, located on first floor of Miller at the same time application for admission to the University is made.
+The request for room reservation must be accompanied by a room reservation deposit of \$100.00.
 This deposit is refundable pending no contract violation, damages to room or apartment, or outstanding University balance.

-Housing contracts are for the full academic year (Fall and Spring semesters) and renewed annually.
-Please refer to Housing Licensing Agreement for refund policies and deadlines.
+Housing contracts are for the full academic year (fall and spring semesters) and renewed annually.
+Please refer to Housing License Agreement for refund policies and deadlines (also see pages 6, 8, 10, 11).